The SDD pipeline

 plan-comment proposal on the tracking issue, and — on /approve — the

-created after /approve: until then the plan is a proposal, not a tree.
+/approve: until then the plan is a proposal, not a tree.

 sdd-dispatch is the cascade orchestrator.
 On /dispatch it computes the